Dear All,

 A very good story.

-I often hear friends working in non IT industries commenting on women who work in IT companies, saying how these women lose out of family life by spending all their time at work.
-On the other hand, my colleagues in the IT industry look down at women who compromise their career for family and children.
+I often hear friends working in non-IT industries commenting on women who work in IT companies, saying how these women lose out on family life by spending all their time at work.
+On the other hand, my colleagues in the IT industry look down on women who compromise their career for family and children.
 I find this story supporting my theory that each person has their own needs that they want to satisfy.
 What motivates one may not motivate another.
 And no one is right or wrong in having those needs!

 Thanks.